greenonline/SSD1306_I2CPlus/xtras/OnePixelVertScroll.md

  - `setupScrollHVOne()`

 Unfortunately, when tested, commands `0x24` and `0x25` did *not* scroll the display at all.
 Maybe some other currently unused bytes would work instead?
+Or, maybe, some other prior, or additional, configuration is required, i.e. more command or data bytes are required - in order to get `0x24` and `0x25` (or whatever the corrent command byte values are) to scroll.
 Further testing is ongoing.

+### Assumption

+The idea behind trying to second guess how bit manipulation affects the scrolling, is based upon the assumption that the driver IC used various bits to trigger certain functions - as is often the case in rudementary logic ICs.
+However, if the driver IC is using a variation of micro-code then all bets are off and the command byte values could just have been chosen at random - meaning that the individual bits themselves have no particular significance on affecting functionality changes.

+If it is is indeed the case, that micro-code is employed, then the 1-pixel vertical (diagonal) scroll functionality might not have even been implemented.
+Maybe the 1-pixel horizontal code functioning is just a lucky fluke.

+It *is* strange that the 1-pixel horizontal scroll is *consistantly* undocumented, from v1.1 to v1.5 of the data sheet.
+Was it done on purpose?
+If so, why?
+Is the implementation a bit flakey, and becaause of that it was quietly dropped?